lilosrecipes/lilosrecipes.github.io/main_file.md

 Add a few drops of almond extract
 Add some salt to taste
-Add some Matzoh meal till you get a fairly firm consistency (go easy, you can always add more after you cook one sample ball) Let rest in Frigidaire overnight
+Add some Matzoh meal till you get a fairly firm consistency (go easy, you can always add more after you cook one sample ball) Let rest in refrigerator overnight
 Form small balls by keeping hands wet in cold water Boil in saltwater for 20 minutes in uncovered pot
 Add to bowl at the last minute